NADOOIT/Auto-Ubuntu-VPS-Server-Setup-Script/README.md

         You can generate an SSH key pair directly in PowerShell.
 Just paste the following command and press 'Enter':

+        ⚠️ WARNING: If an SSH key already exists at the default location, DO NOT overwrite it.
+Doing so could invalidate your key on any systems where it's currently in use and potentially lock you out.
+So if asked to overwirte the key, type 'n' and press 'Enter'.
+        Just skip to the next step if you already have an SSH key pair.

         ```bash
         ssh-keygen
         ```